mkpjapan/mkpjapan.github.io/_includes/agreements.md

 ### Participation

-I will speak openly and truthfully in "I" statements (not "you" or "he" statements).
+When speaking about myself, I will endeavor to speak openly and truthfully in “I” statements (not “you” or “he” statements).

 I will not interrupt verbally - but instead, use hand gestures to signify resonance or ask a question.
 Exceptions are for facilitation, timekeeping or maintaining safety.